 President, Brigham and Women's Health Care

-At Brigham and Women's, she has led development of a comprehensive strategic plan that defines a new model of medicine characterized by greater cross-disciplinary collaboration, patient-inclusive care, and innovation in personalized therapies and translational medicine.
-Important initiatives include a new translational medical facility focused on the neurosciences, patient- and family-centered innovations in ICU care, and a $1 billion campaign to advance discovery and innovation, patient care and community health.
+Nabel brings a unique perspective to health care based on her experience as a physician, research scientist, academic medicine leader, and wellness advocate.
+At BWH, she led development of a comprehensive strategic plan that defines a new model of medicine characterized by 7 strategic commitments focused on innovation and discovery in care redesign toward population health management, in research through multiple life sciences collaborations, and in personalized therapies and translational medicine.
+Initiatives include a new translational research and clinical facility, and a $1 billion campaign to advance innovation, patient care and community health.

 Send Feedback to: BWH Media Relations

-This page was last modified on 9/12/2013
+This page was last modified on 2/7/2014